Somnia41205/Unofficial-Gwent-Beta-0.9.24.3.432-Private-Server/README.md

 The code reroutes the calls the Gwent client makes through nginx and Python in order to replicate the now-defunct online functionality.

 ## To play
+- You need your own version of exactly Gwent 0.9.24.3.432 to be able to play.
+Make sure it is unmodified.
 - **Windows:** simply download and run `GwentBetaLauncher.exe`.
 - **Linux/Steam Deck:** simply download, extract and run `GwentBetaLauncher-Linux.tar.gz`.